Dripdrop12/ipardalis/content/blog/imelda/index.md

 {{< load-photoswipe >}}

-Imelda brings a new WC line from Brightside Chameleon's Gambit into our project via Hendrix/Dante from Ramblin' Exotics!
+Imelda brings a new wild-caught Ambilobe line from Brightside Chameleon's Gambit into our project via Hendrix/Dante from Ramblin' Exotics!
 Hendrix is a great mix of two recent WC sires, Gambit and Bolt, and we are very excited to add his daughter to our breeding group.
-She layed successfully, but we have been monitoring a minor gular edema on her.
+She laid successfully, but we have been monitoring a minor gular edema on her.
 We adjusted her supplementation and feeding schedule.
 Hopefully, it clears up in no time.

-{{< gallery dir="/img/ambilobe/imelda" />}}
+{{< no_num_gallery dir="/img/ambilobe/imelda" more=" | Female Ambilobe Panther Chameleon" />}}

 Filial
 : *F3-CG13*